damianoneill/healthbot/docs/quickstart.md

 The Tile View uses **colored tiles**(Red, Yellow, Green Gray) to allow you to monitor and troubleshoot the health of a Device.
 Green indicates that no problems have been detected.

 The Table View allows you to monitor and troubleshoot the health of a single Device based on HealthBot data provided in a **customizable table**.
-You can see from the screenshot that the chosen playbook includes information on System processes e.g. CPU Utilization.
+You can see from the screenshot that the chosen Playbook includes information on System processes e.g. CPU Utilization.

 Additional information is available in the [Device, Device Group and Network Group](https://www.juniper.net/documentation/en_US/healthbot/topics/task/healthbot-monitoring-health.html) section of the User Guide.